cosmos/cosmos-sdk/x/staking/README.md

     * called when a delegation is removed
 * `AfterUnbondingInitiated(Context, UnbondingID)`
     * called when an unbonding operation (validator unbonding, unbonding delegation, redelegation) was initiated
-* `AfterConsensusPubKeyUpdate(ctx Context, oldpubkey, newpubkey types.PubKey, fee sdk.Coin)`
-    * called when a consensus pubkey rotation of a validator is initiated.

 ## Events